 1. Plastic Components

 New-age cars contain a high percentage of fiber parts, including dashboards, bumpers, and trim pieces.
-Because cars use different types of plastic so separating and recycling them costs more and takes extra effort.
+Because cars use different types of plastic, separating and recycling them costs more and requires extra effort.

 2. Car Upholstery and Seats